 16-19 free schools

-The wave 13 criteria make it a presumption that all primary and all-through free schools will include nursery provision.
-Those applicants not intending to include a nursery provision as part of primary or all-through applications will need to justify this decision in their application.
+The wave 13 criteria made it a presumption that all primary and all-through free schools would include nursery provision.
+As this is unlikely to change in wave 14, applicants not intending to include a nursery provision as part of primary or all-through applications will need to justify this decision in their application.

-Unlike in previous waves, the DfE will not be considering applications for independent schools wishing to join the state sector as part of wave 13.
+Unlike in previous waves, the DfE did not be considering applications for independent schools wishing to join the state sector as part of wave 13.